radius-project/docs/docs/content/getting-started/setup-vscode/index.md

    ```

    {{% /codetab %}}
    {{< /tabs >}}

-1. Disable the official Bicep extension if you have it installed.
-Do not install it if prompted, our custom extension needs to be responsible for handling `.bicep` files and you cannot have both extensions enabled at once.

-1. If running on Windows Subsystem for Linux (WSL), make sure to install the extension in WSL as well:
+   If running on Windows Subsystem for Linux (WSL), make sure to install the extension in WSL as well

    <img src="./wsl-extension.png" alt="Screenshot of installing a vsix extension in WSL" width=400>